Solve each of the following problems using one or more conversion... | Channels for Pearson+

 Textbook Question

-Solve each of the following problems using one or more conversion factors: c.
-An athlete has 15% body fat by mass.
-What is the weight of fat, in pounds, of a 74-kg athlete?
+Solve each of the following problems using one or more conversion factors: b.
+What is the mass, in kilograms, of a person who weighs 175 lb?

 Verified Solution